norlab/LIS-546-SPR2021/content/data-packaging.md

 An emerging standard, and one that I think is going to ultimately be successful, comes from the concept of a Research Object.
 In the sections below, I'll explain the conceptual foundation of a research object and the standard that is used to package research objects for efficient and effective reuse.

 ## Research Object + BagIT
-In contemporary research and data engineering data are created, used, and managed through a number of software and hardware specific environments.
+In contemporary research and data engineering, data are created, used, and managed through a number of software and hardware specific environments.

 For example, in our previous chapter on data integration we looked at a simple dataset, `mtcars` and a set of transformations in `R` using the package `dplyr` to restructure this data.